View the full list of fields, first using long-form arguments:

 and is initially associated with all compute nodes.

-cluster administrator can customize that configuration and/or create
+After installation, you can customize that configuration and/or create

 additional boot configurations and compute node images.

-Administrators can modify configuration fields using the scyld-bootctl
+Modify configuration fields using the scyld-bootctl

 the newly created boot configuration on a freshly installed system using